watery-desert/water_drop_nav_bar/README.md

 *optional [waterDropColor]*

 iconSize → `double`
-- Each active & inactive icon size, default value is 30 don't make it too big or small.\
+- Each active & inactive icon size, default value is 28 don't make it too big or small.\
-*optional [30]*
+*optional [28]*

+bottomPadding → `double`
+- Bottom padding of the bar.
+If nothing is provided the it will use [MediaQuery.of(context).padding.bottom] value.\
+ *optional*

 </details>
 <br>